CodeTrafficker/oblique-strategies-demo/README.md

 For the purposes of this demo it provides a long list of text strings to pick randomly, similar to shuffling the deck and drawing the top card.

 ## On the web
-(TODO) You can view a working demo here on Surge.sh --
+You can view a working demo here on Surge.sh --
 ### [https://codetrafficker-obliquestrategies.surge.sh/](https://codetrafficker-obliquestrategies.surge.sh/)

 You can view the Github repo here: